tumelo-maja/delicate-care/README.md

   - Task:
-  Implement HTML section for the contact information (phone, email and address) and business hours Structure and style the content to ensure responsivity on screen sizes
+  Implement HTML section for the contact information (phone, email and address) and business hours Structure and style the content to ensure responsiveness on screen sizes

 - **Enquiry form (must-have)**